PrivateAIM/node-result-service/README.md

 ## Running tests

-Integration tests require a MinIO instance.
+Integration tests require two MinIO instances.
 Configuration is passed in using environment variables.
 The names are the same, except they are prepended with `PYTEST__`.
 At least, the MinIO endpoint, access key, secret key and bucket name need to be provided.